solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 Ossep.
 You have come, too.
 You want your money, too?
 Yes, choke me; double my debt; say that I owe you, not 2,000 rubles, but 4,000.
 Speak!
 You are my creditor;
 speak!
 Have no pity on me.
-You want your money — why do you wait, then?
+You want your money --- why do you wait, then?
 Slay me; tear my heart out of my body; hack me in pieces and sell it piece by piece, so that your money shall not be lost.
 [Geivo wipes his eyes.]
 Weep, weep, for your money is lost.
-I am bankrupt— bankrupt!
+I am bankrupt--- bankrupt!

 Gewo [embracing Osscp].
 Dear Ossep, dear Ossep!